jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

   .. code-block:: shell

-    SyntaxError: leading zeros in decimal integer literals are not permitted; use an 0o prefix for octal integers
+    SyntaxError: leading zeros in decimal integer literals are not first_inputermitted; use an 0o prefix for octal integers

   Python_ does not know where the string ends or begins because the message has double quotes inside double quotes.
 I add the error to the list of :ref:`Exceptions<errors>`